 Miller Street Project

 This rehabilitation project entailed remodeling six apartments for low-to-moderate income individuals in the Nicholtown Community.
 These two-bedroom, one-bathroom apartments were rehabilitated with the concept and application of building “green”.
 “Greening” rental housing is environmentally sound, healthy, and resourceful, which provides for a better place to live.
-Homeownership counseling and financial literacy courses is provided to families and individuals participating in these projects.
+Homeownership counseling and financial literacy courses are provided to families and individuals participating in these projects.

 Criteria for Affordable Housing through Soteria CDC

-To qualify for affordable rental housing your total annual household income must fall within but not to exceed 50% of median income for Greenville County’s annual income limits.
+To qualify for affordable rental housing, your total annual household income must fall within but not to exceed 50% of median income for Greenville County’s annual income limits.
 Along with your income, Soteria CDC will asses your household composition according to Housing and Urban Development (HUD) standards.